jaredtumiel/blog-/_posts/2021-08-14-programmable-matter.md

 You saw the title of Drexler's book earlier, right? *Nanosystems - Molecular Machinery, Manufacturing, and **Computation***.
 In it, Drexler sketches plans for building nanomechanical computers (as opposed to the familiar electronic computers we use for most things).
 Nanomechanical computers don't use changing voltages in semi-conductors to represent zeros and ones, but instead  represent them using the displacement of tiny rods into specific locations.

 ![Babbage analytical engine]({{ site.baseurl }}/images/matter/babbage.jpg)
-*Visualise Babbage & Lovelace's mechanical computer, just a few billion times smaller*
+<small>*Visualise Babbage & Lovelace's mechanical computer, just a few billion times smaller*<small>

 So if we could build and control systems in the *machine phase* we'd have a crazy amount of power over physical matter - able to separate, store, and control vast swathes of the material world!